Metropolitan Atlanta Probate Courts

 Kindly contact the clerk accountable for queries about particular actions.

-If you believe you might require help using the Fulton County Probate Court, get a free initial 15-minute phone call with an experienced lawyer in Atlanta who specializes in Atlanta probate court matters.
+If you believe you might require help using the Fulton County Probate Court, get a free initial 15-minute phone call with an experienced attorney in Atlanta who specializes in Atlanta probate court matters.

 The Dekalb Probate Court is located in the Dekalb County Courthouse at 556 N. McDonough Street, Decatur, Georgia.
 All petitions regarding the probate of wills and estates are registered at this place.
 Many petitions call for a filing fee to be paid off.
 Please be aware that the court doesn’t accept bills larger than $20 if you pay your filing fee in person.